temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.md

 Be sure to include the following information:

+1. The RMSE of your control points, after you have completed georeferencing the historical map.
-1. A map of the digitized 1889 Great Salt Lake polygon you digitized overlain on the historical 1889 image of Utah.
+2. A map of the digitized 1889 Great Salt Lake polygon you digitized overlain on the historical 1889 image of Utah.
-2. A map/image of the digitized Great Salt Lake polygon overlain on the modern satellite imagery of the lake in Google Earth.
+3. A map/image of the digitized Great Salt Lake polygon overlain on the modern satellite imagery of the lake in Google Earth.

 The **Introduction** section should state the research objective and the